 Monmouth University was established as a junior college in 1933.
 This private university’s campus in West Long Branch (NJ Shore area) covers more than 150 suburban acres and is home to approximately 6,050 students.
 Monmouth University is home to the Guggenheim Library, which was once the summer residence of Meyer Guggenheim.

 8. Georgian Court University

-The Meridian School of Nursing at Georgian Court University offers a Bachelor of Science in Nursing Degree program from one of the best nursing schools in New Jersey plus an RN to BSN degree program that offers state of the art nursing facilities.
+The Meridian School of Nursing at Georgian Court University offers a Bachelor of Science in Nursing Degree program from one of the best nursing schools in New Jersey plus an RN to BSN degree program that offers state-of-the-art nursing facilities.
 These nursing degrees offered by the Georgian Court University are accredited by the Commission on Collegiate Nursing Education.
-GCU’s nursing school is affiliated and partners with the Hackensack Meridian Health Center.
+GCU’s nursing school is affiliated with and partners with the Hackensack Meridian Health Center.
 Classes for these degrees include pharmacotherapeutics, nursing care for childbearing families, health assessment, and chemistry for the health sciences.

 Georgian Court University is a Roman Catholic higher learning institution that was established in 1908 as an all-women’s college.
 GCU is a space-grant and sea-grant school with approximately 2,150 students.
 Georgian Court University was an all-women’s school for more than 100 years but began admitting men in 2004.

 Saint Peter’s University School of Nursing is recognized among the best nursing schools in New Jersey.
 The school offers nursing degree options at the baccalaureate and master’s levels that have received accreditation from the CCNE.
 At the bachelor’s level, SPU offers a basic or accelerated BSN program, plus an RN to BSN or RN to MSN transition program option.
 The RN to BSN program offers two tracks (leadership and generalist) that can both be completed in only 21 months.